Renunciation

 MN11

-The main problem is that people take for granted that there is a person in the background experiencing the outside world through the Five Aggregates.
+The main cause of stress and dissatisfaction is that people take for granted that there is a person in the background experiencing the outside world through the Five Aggregates.

 They assume that the various views and perspectives they hold, how they see the world, are reality itself.
 For example, almost everyone takes for granted that they see through their eyes, instead of understanding that there is only a series of images created in consciousness.
 They assume that they can experience something outside the Five Aggregates, when even the thought of an outside experience is just another experience itself.